 Some prior work on inductive process modeling has addressed the adaptation task.
-Asgharbeygi, Langley, Bay, and Arrigo (2006) describe a system that begins with a quantitative process model which it revises in response to observed time series.
-Like other early research in this area, their approach assumes a less constrained notion of process that does not partition rate expressions from derivatives.
-As a result, their system carries out more extensive search through the space of model structures and it relies on gradient descent search to estimate parameters.
-These make it both more computationally expensive and less robust than the approach we have taken.
+Asgharbeygi, Langley, Bay, and Arrigo (2006) describe a system that begins with a quantitative process model that it revises in response to observed time series.
+Like other early research in this area, their approach assumes a less constrained notion of process that does not partition rate expressions from derivatives, so it carries out a more extensive search through the space of model structures.
+Their system also relies on gradient descent search to estimate parameters.
+These make it both more computational expensive and less robust than the approach we have taken.

 In summary, model adaptation has been studied in a number of guises.
 Some research has focused on logic programs for classification, while other efforts have dealt with qualitative process models.
 Most work on revising quantitative models has emphasized algebraic rather than differential equations.
-In contrast, the RPM system uses the formalism of rate-based process models to partition the adaptation task across derivative terms, which simplifies considerably anomaly detection, parameter reestimation, and altering model structure.
+In contrast, the RPM system uses the formalism of rate-based process models to partition the adaptation task across derivative terms, which simplifies considerably anomaly detection, parameter reestimation, and structure alteration.